-These parts of the assessment, along with their grading criteria, are described in Sections Error!
-Reference source not found. and Error!
-Reference source not found., respectively.
+These parts of the assessment, along with their grading criteria, are described in Sections 3 and 4, respectively.
 The activities are divided into sections and subsections constituting each of the different aspects of data product quality that are assessed and graded.
 Assessment results are provided in a separate Quality Assessment (QA) Report and are also summarised in a colour-coded Cal/Val maturity matrix.